sqlitebrowser/website/content/blog/2019-02-07-version-3-11-0-released.md

     DB.Browser.for.SQLite-3.11.0-win32.msi
     DB.Browser.for.SQLite-3.11.0-win64.msi

 These MSI based installers will automatically detect the previous release of DB4S (3.10.1) and remove it before upgrading.
-If you're using an older version of DB4S than that, you'll need to manually remove it first before the upgrade.
+If you're using one of the 3.11.0 alphas/beta, or an older version of DB4S than 3.10.1, you'll need to manually remove it first before the upgrade.

 Additionally, there's now a .zip version of each.
 That's useful for people needing to run DB Browser for SQLite without installing it first.